aymanimtyaz/spndr/README.md

 ![DATABASE SCHEMA](https://i.ibb.co/dr5389N/DATABASE-SCHEMA.png)

 # Running Instructions
-1. Make sure you have Python 3.7 installed with the psycopg2 package
+1. Make sure you have Python 3.7 installed with the psycopg2 package.
-2. Make sure you have PostgreSQL installed
+2. Make sure you have PostgreSQL installed.
-3. download this repo
+3. Download this repo.
-4. create a file named bot_token.txt in the repo and paste your telegram API key in it.
+4. Create a file named bot_token.txt in the repo and paste your telegram API key in it.
 Click this link to see how you can get an API key: https://core.telegram.org/#bot-api
 5. Open db_interface.py and change the class variables username and password in the pool_init class to the username and password of your PostgreSQL server.
+6. Run reset_db.py to initialize the database.
-6. run tester.py and send the bot a message.
+7. Run tester.py and send the bot a message.
-7. That's it!
+8. That's it!
 You're all done!

 #### If you have any questions about this project, you can email me at aymanimtyaz@gmail.com :)